TheYoBots/fairyfishnet/README.md

 #### Windows

-Shoginet should works on windows the same way it does on linux, though you require make a few small changes.
+Fairyfishnet should works on windows the same way it does on linux, though you require make a few small changes.

 Firstly, you need to get Fairy Stockfish largeboards for windows, which you will find in [Fairy Stockfish's releases](https://github.com/ianfab/Fairy-Stockfish/releases).
 You can also try using the provided precompiled 'fairy-stockfish-largeboards.exe' for intel with bmi2, if that works for you or [compile Fairy Stockfish largeboards seperately](https://github.com/ianfab/Fairy-Stockfish/wiki/Compiling-Fairy-Stockfish).
 To test that engine works on your machine just run the engine `\fairy-stockfish-largeboards.exe`.
 ```